kevinVervier/TiSAn/README.md

 For region-based analysis, we provide genome-wide annotations on the UCSC Genome Browser website.
-- Step 1: Access the custom track page: http://genome.ucsc.edu/cgi-bin/hgCustom?hgsid=447125520_fox8vKausTjV0qFdw8xfg3BoQZwL&clade=&org=Human&db=hg19&hgct_do_add=1
+- Step 1: Access the custom track page:

+http://genome.ucsc.edu/cgi-bin/hgCustom?hgsid=447125520_fox8vKausTjV0qFdw8xfg3BoQZwL&clade=&org=Human&db=hg19&hgct_do_add=1

 - Step 2: Paste the following text into the "Paste URLs or data" box, and click "submit":

-track type=bigWig name="Brain" description="TiSAn-Brain" visibility=full autoScale=off alwaysZero=on maxHeightPixels=100:30:10 color=24,181,84 viewLimits=0:1 bigDataUrl=http://flamingo.psychiatry.uiowa.edu/TiSAn/TiSAn_Brain.bw
+track type=bigWig name="Brain" description="TiSAn-Brain" visibility=full autoScale=on alwaysZero=on maxHeightPixels=100:30:10 color=24,181,84 bigDataUrl=http://flamingo.psychiatry.uiowa.edu/TiSAn/TiSAn_Brain.bw

 This will result in adding a track for TiSAn-Brain score.
 To display TiSAn-Heart, one simply can replace the URL by:  http://flamingo.psychiatry.uiowa.edu/TiSAn/TiSAn_Heart.bw